 Scotland is simply overflowing with breathtaking beaches that the rest of the British Isles have no clue even exist, and best of all, many of them are dog friendly.

 Did you know that if you were to include the 700 plus islands that sprinkle the Scottish coastline, it amounts to over 10,000 miles of white sandy beaches and secret coves?
 That’s a tail-wagging amount of coastline for our four-legged members of the family to have fun on!

 So, if you’re pondering where to head for a sandy stroll with your canine companion, we’ve picked out some of the best dog-friendly beaches in Scotland.
 Let them bound across the sand, splash in the waves, and chase frisbees to their hearts’ content.

-However, not every beach loves dogs as much as we do, so here is our guide to finding the ultimate in dog-friendly coastal walks in the different regions.
+Here is our guide to finding the ultimate dog-friendly coastal walks in Scotland’s different regions.